libjohn/delme_booktest/README_bookdown-howto.md

 3. Clone your customized GitHub repository (https://github.com/DukeStatSci)
 3. Create a test Bookdown Book:  `Book` tab > `Build Book` button.
 Your test book should build without errors
-4. Develop your analysis; compose and orchestrate your HTML book.
+3. Develop your analysis; compose and orchestrate your HTML book.
 Ignore PDF for now

 ## Tips
-1. In bookdown, each chapter is an Rmd file found in the project root.  (index.Rmd, 01, 02, ...
+1. In bookdown, each chapter is an Rmd file found in the project root.  (index.Rmd [required], 01, 02, ...
 999999)
 1. Files and directory names that begin with underscore _ will not be processed by `bookdown::render_book()`
 1. Cannot have identical code-chunk names
 1. Code chunks that produce visualizations should have a code chunk _name_
-1. Synchronize the file_name for each chapter with H1 in in line 1
+1. Synchronize the file_name for each chapter with HEADER 1: #, line 1
 1. Cannot have identical identifiers for chapters and sections.
 Can have custom identifiers {#foo-identifier}
 1. [**Merge and Knit** or _Knit and Merge_](https://bookdown.org/yihui/bookdown/new-session.html)
-1. .gitignore the _book directory until the end.
-Consider, periodically unfreezing and `git push`
+1. Your compiled book is in the _book directory.
+You may put _book and other directoris into .gitignore

 ## license: “CC BY-NC”